Pluscrafter/pbrrenderer/README.md

     cd pbrrenderer/
     sudo ./INSTALL.sh

 Then, run or debug the application with `./RUN.sh` respectively `./DEBUG.sh`.
+You can also execute the executable yourself after the automatic build the installer executes by typing `./pbr` in the project root directory.
 If you want to recompile and automatically run the software, run either `make run` or `make debug`.

 ### Windows